 To deliver our products to customers, we use film packaging to assure products are clean and safe when it reaches customer warehouses.
 Particularly for the bulk deliveries, we cannot avoid using a thin plastic stretch or shrink film to secure the load.
 Being conscious about the environment, we have run several development projects to improve this area.
 The two main pillars are: substantial plastic film downgauging (reducing thickness and thus the amount of plastic that we use and provide to the market) and developing films with recycled content (mainly in Europe).
 We have already conducted tests and downgauged with success as well as requested vendors provide film with recycled polyethylene content.

+$\bullet$

-In North America, we worked with our stretch film supplier and an external third-party lab to identify how to get the most out of our stretch film. while minimizing the amount of film needed on each load and maximizing stability.
-Our stretch film supplier worked with each of our facilities to adjust settings on our wrappers that resulted in a reduction of nearly 65 metric tons6 of film used annually.
+In North America, we worked with our stretch film supplier and an external third-party lab to identify how to get the most out of our stretch film, while minimizing the amount of film needed on each load and maximizing stability.
+Our stretch film supplier worked with each of our facilities to adjust settings on our wrappers that resulted in a reduction of nearly 65 metric tons of film used annually.
 Additionally, internal scrap from all global packaging materials, as well as the returnable packaging at the end-of-life is fully collected and further sustainably recycled by specialized partners.

-6 Plastic Film, Waste 360 900+ TONS OF ANNUAL PAPER CONSUMPTION REDUCED IN THE AMERICAS about 10,000 to 20,000 trees saved per year over 200 cubic yards of landfill space saved per year OF ANNUAL PLASTIC FILM USAGE REDUCED IN NORTH AMERICA
+Plastic Film, Waste360

+900+ TONS

+about 10,000

+or ANNUAL PAPER CONSUMPTION

+about 10,000

+reduced in the Americas

+about 20,000 trees

+over 150 cubic meters

+about 10,000

+of landfill space saved

+about 10,000

+per year

+65 TONS

+of andfill space saved

+of ANNUAL PLASTIC FILM USAGE

+Der year

+OF ANNUAL PLASTIC FILM USAGE

+BETTER USE OF RAW MATERIALS

+O+

-BETTER USE OF RAW MATERIALS In order to improve O-I's use of raw materials and reduce waste, in 2020 we introduced four initiatives: managing glass consumption, reducing raw materials inventory, reducing raw materials and logistics cost, and minimizing raw materials waste.
+In order to improve O-I's use of raw materials and reduce waste, in 2020 we introduced four initiatives: managing glass consumption, reducing raw materials inventory, reducing raw materials and logistics cost, and minimizing raw materials waste.
 We worked to manage glass composition based on the best Total System Cost, minimizing raw material use and increasing cullet.
 We drove increased cullet use and reduction in raw materials use by improving a cullet optimization tool and cullet levels considering batch cost, energy, emissions, and quality impact.
 We also focused on defining targets for soda ash reduction in both North America and Europe.

 O-I drove raw materials inventory reduction based on a best Total System Cost approach to minimize obsolescence, the working capital invested, and scrap from raw material aging.
 We focused on increasing internal cullet use in North America.
 The Total System Cost approach was also applied to raw materials and logistics cost reduction, which included the adoption of new suppliers, and explored new ideas for distance and cost impact mapping and optimization.
 This includes identifying transportation options (truck or train) where possible to reduce emissions.

-We minimized raw materials waste through upgrades and process optimizations, including OUR KEY INITIATIVES
+We minimized raw materials waste through upgrades and process optimizations, including

+OUR KEY INITIATIVES

+RAW MATERIALS INVENTORY REDUCTION

+MANAGE GLASS

+COMPOSITION